Performances listed below

 Performances

-Finding Eliah: A Play on ending hate, and seeking justice
+Finding Elijah: A Play on ending hate, and seeking justice

 Performance and Workshop in April 2026